GaurangTandon/ProKeys/CONTRIBUTING.md

 5. Update the change log in options.html as well as on [github](https://github.com/GaurangTandon/ProKeys/edit/master/change_log.md)
 6. Make sure that the update fixes all the bugs listed for its milestone number.

+**After updating the extension**
+0. Make sure to reply to all people on the [support page](https://chrome.google.com/webstore/detail/prokeys/ekfnbpgmmeahnnlpjibofkobpdkifapn/support) as well as on the official email (prokeys.feedback@gmail.com), whose errors have been fixed in this updated version.

 **Please follow the following conventions:**

 1. All class names in HTML must be in small case.
 Multiple words should be separated by underscore.